 Get rid of any brown or yellow collard green leaves.
 Take one leaf.
 Fold it lengthwise (in half) using a knife, slice off each side of the stem.
 Alternatively, fold the leave in half and then carefully tear the leaves off each side of the leaf.
 Discard the stems or store them in the freezer to use later in soups or stir-frys.

 Stack the collard greens in the same direction on top of the cutting board.
 Fold the leaves up.
 Then cut them up into two-inch squares a bunch at a time.

 2. Next, add the broth to the Dutch oven then add the crushed red pepper, garlic powder, onion powder, and cajun seasoning.
 Mix well.
 Add the smoked turkey wings.
 Simmer for an hour.
 If you want to use the Better than Bouillon chicken base please DO NOT ADD THE ENTIRE JAR!
 Make sure to read the instruction on the jar FIRST.

 4. Remove the bones from the pot.
 Add salt and pepper and sugar to taste.
 Stir to combine.
 Serve immediately with your choice of sides like baked sweet potato, candied yams, cornbread, cranberry sauce, fried chicken, mashed potatoes, stuffing or mac and cheese.

-FYI…you’ll notice some leftover liquid in the pot.
+FYI...you'll notice leftover liquid in the pot.
 It's called potlikker or pot liquor.
 Serve the potlikker individually in small bowls.
 Some people like to sop their cornbread up with the potlikker.
 I'm one of those peoples.
 Potlikker also makes tasty soup or gravy.